dptech-corp/Uni-Dock/README.md

 ```

 # Troubleshooting
-1. Some bugs are triggered when I run DP-Vina-GPU in Docker, but no such problems when running directly on the server.
+1. Some bugs are triggered when I run Uni-Dock in Docker, but no such problems when running directly on the server.
-    - We did find that when running DP-Vina-GPU in docker, there will be additional GPU memory usage.
-When you use docker to run DP-Vina-GPU on a machine with V100 32G, please use `--max_gpu_memory 27000` to limit the usage of GPU memory size by DP-Vina-GPU.
+    - We did find that when running Uni-Dock in docker, there will be additional GPU memory usage.
+When you use docker to run Uni-Dock on a machine with V100 32G, please use `--max_gpu_memory 27000` to limit the usage of GPU memory size by Uni-Dock.
 2. I want to put all my ligands in `--gpu_batch`, but it exceeds the maximum command line length that linux can accept.
-    - You can save your command in a shell script like run.sh, and run the command by bash run.sh.
+    - You can save your command in a shell script like run.sh, and run the command by `bash run.sh`.
     - You can save your ligands path in a file (separated by spaces) by `ls . | tee index.txt`, and use `--ligand_index <ligands path file>` in place of `--gpu_batch`.